March 23, 2026 · ZETUP Team

 - Bank account opening — while technically free, some banks require minimum deposits of AED 50,000–100,000

-- Annual audit — mainland companies need audited financial statements for licence renewal (AED 3,000–8,000/year from Year 2)
+- Annual audit — many mainland companies need audited financial statements for licence renewal or corporate-tax compliance; requirements vary by activity, legal form, and revenue (AED 3,000–8,000/year from Year 2)

 - Corporate tax filing — while registration is free, annual filing compliance has costs from Year 2 onward